 The pictures above are from 2 different areas and you can explore the ladders in an extra 10-15 minutes.
 Once you get to the Nuttall parking lot, hang a left and walk along the road for about a half mile and you’ll be back at your car.

-This is one of the top “easy with a great view” hikes in the country.
+The Endless Wall Trail is one of the top “easy with a great view” hikes in the country.
 You can do it in about an hour if you’re just going to Diamond Point and back but I think you’re missing out if you skip the ladders.